-1. demonstrate the fundamentals of vocal technique, posture and breathing.

-- 2. apply good vowel production and diction to the development of an open, relaxed and focused tone quality. - 3. match pitch and work with a piano accompaniment. - 4. interpret basic music notation. - 5. evaluate the stylistic interpretation of the song texts and the musical genres. - 6. memorize and perform a variety of songs with good tone, pitch, style and deportment.
+- 1. demonstrate the fundamentals of vocal technique, posture and breathing. - 2. apply good vowel production and diction to the development of an open, relaxed and focused tone quality. - 3. match pitch and work with a piano accompaniment. - 4. interpret basic music notation. - 5. interpret the stylistic characteristics of the song texts and the musical genres. - 6. memorize and perform a variety of songs with good tone, pitch, style and deportment.